George Earnshaw

-George Livingston Earnshaw (February 15, 1900 – December 1, 1976) was a Major League Baseball pitcher.
+George Livingston Earnshaw (February 15, 1900 – December 1, 1976) was an American professional baseball pitcher in Major League Baseball.
 He played in parts of nine seasons (1928–36) with the Philadelphia Athletics, Chicago White Sox, Brooklyn Dodgers, and St. Louis Cardinals.
 He was the American League wins leader in 1929 with the A's.
 For his career, he compiled a 127–93 record in 319 appearances, with a 4.38 ERA and 1,002 strikeouts.
 Earnshaw played on three American League pennant winners with the Athletics, winning the World Series in 1929 and 1930.

 Born in New York City, Earnshaw grew to be 6 ft 4 in tall and 210 lb, earning him the nickname "Moose".
 He was aggressive, threw hard, and threw strikes.
 His career covered nine years with a total of 127 victories, and over half of Earnshaw's victories occurred during the A's pennant winning years 1929–31.
 He won four World Series games, starting eight games with five being complete games.
 He struck out 56 batters in 62 innings pitched and had an earned run average for the three Series of 1.58.
 Connie Mack gave more credit to Earnshaw for the Athletics' 1930 World Series victory over the St. Louis Cardinals than any other player.